NoYavy/steamos_custom_install/readme.md

 **This will completely erase the selected disk.**
 Triple-check that you’ve chosen the correct device before continuing.
 Use at your own risk — but know that it’s been tested and built to avoid surprises.
+It seems that if you enable SSHD from the installer then if will fail to install SteamOS.